digidotcom/xbee-micropython/README.md

 The repository is structured in the following folders:

+* **categories** - This folder contains the definition and images for the Digi categories in which the different products supporting MicroPython are organized.
+This information is used by the **Digi MicroPython PyCharm Plugin** to filter the supported platforms.
 * **lib** - Files in the `lib/` directory mirror the structure you'd use when uploading to the XBee device.
 For example, `lib/umqtt/simple.py` is the correct location for `import umqtt.simple` to work in your program.